Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 # Release Notes

-## Aug 26, 2021
+## Aug 27, 2021

 ### Android Core 1.8.3

-- Fixed an issue which caused some extensions to not be registered correctly when using code shrinking
+- Fixed an issue which caused some extensions to not be registered correctly when using minification.

 ## Aug 18, 2021